Twinklebear/dataviscourse-pr-collaboration-networks/README.md

 # Project Milestone

 The milestone report is under [milestone\_report.pdf](milestone_report.pdf).
-Since our data is a bit too large to include in the repository you can see our running prototype at [TODO MIKE](TODO MIKE).
+Since our data is a bit too large to include in the repository you can see our running prototype at [link](http://www.sci.utah.edu/~mliu/datavis/).

 # Documentation